Proverbs 27:10-17

 Q.1.
 How should we treat friends and family members?
 Why is a brother not always the most dependable?
 In what way does a wise son make his father glad? – (Prov.27:10-11)

 Friends are to be respected, and friendships cultivated.
-Family members may drift apart, or even move distances away … do not go to your brother’s house in the day of your calamity; Better is a neighbour who is near than a brother far away (Prov.27:10).
-If people cannot find fault with you, they may focus on criticizing your children.
+Family members may drift apart or even move a long distance away – … do not go to your brother’s house in the day of your calamity; Better is a neighbour who is near than a brother far away (Prov.27:10).
 Solomon charged his son – Be wise, my son, and make my heart glad (Prov.27:11).
-Unfortunately, Solomon’s son, Rehoboam, acted foolishly and managed to split the kingdom from which it never recovered (1 Kgs.12:1-19).
+Unfortunately, Solomon’s son, Rehoboam, acted foolishly and managed to split the kingdom from which it never recovered (see 1 Kgs.12:1-19).

 Q.2.
 When is it wise to take security?
 What was Solomon’s advice about warnings and flatterers? – (Prov.27:12-16)

 We are wise to protect ourselves, and exercise caution in dealing with others – A prudent man sees evil and hides himself; The naive proceed and pay the penalty (Prov.27:12).
-It is therefore appropriate to take security or a pledge, in order to prevent losses.
+It is therefore appropriate to take security or a pledge, in order to prevent losses (see Prov.27:13).
 We should also avoid those who are quick to give their opinions.
-It is almost impossible to control those who are contentious, or those who talk incessantly.
+It is almost impossible to control those who are contentious, or those who talk incessantly (Prov.27:14-16).

 Q.3.
 What is the benefit of an honest and transparent relationship?
 How can this apply to a mentoring relationship? – (Prov.27:17 c.f.
 Lk.6:40-45)

-There is real benefit from honest nurturing interaction with others – Iron sharpens iron, so one man sharpens another (Prov.27:17).
-This proverb has often been applied to the mentoring relationships which Jesus modelled for His followers – A pupil is not above his teacher; but everyone, after he has been fully trained, will be like his teacher (Lk.6:40).
+There is real benefit from honest nurturing interaction with others. this is captured in the Discipleship adage – Iron sharpens iron, so one man sharpens another (Prov.27:17).
+This proverb has often been applied to mentoring relationships.
+Jesus captures the need for teachability for His followers – A pupil is not above his teacher; but everyone, after he has been fully trained, will be like his teacher (Lk.6:40).